Written by Stacey Kelleher. Reviewed by Sean Busch.

 - tested to kill 99.9+% of germs and viruses in 10 minutes.

-Simply spray this hydrogen peroxide disinfectant onto objects, let stand for 10 minutes, and wipe using a clean, dry microfiber towel.
-It's the ideal disinfectant spray for baby toys.
+Spray this hydrogen peroxide disinfectant onto objects, let stand for 10 minutes, and wipe using a clean, dry microfiber towel.
+It's the ideal way to disinfect toys.

 Don’t forget about outdoor toys like swing sets, bicycles, and sports equipment.
 Carry out routine checks to make sure toys and equipment aren’t broken or missing parts.
 As long as you follow product instructions, you can clean outdoor play equipment just like indoor toys.

-Pro Tip: For extra-dirty outdoor materials, clean them off with a garden hose.
-Using a soft-bristled brush and Puracy Dish Soap, follow with the other cleaning steps outlined above.
+Pro Tip: For extra-dirty outdoor materials, start by cleaning them off with a garden hose.
+Use a soft-bristled brush and Puracy Dish Soap, then follow with the other cleaning steps outlined above.

 How to Limit Playground Germs

-Here are a few simple ways to continue avoiding germs and illnesses at playgrounds, parks, and beaches.
+Here are a few simple ways to limit the spread of germs and illnesses at playgrounds, parks, and beaches.

 1. Encourage Good Hygiene

-We can’t wipe down every single playground surface, but we can teach kids how to keep their hands off their faces (and out of their mouths).
+Parents can’t wipe down every single playground surface, but we can try and teach kids how to keep their hands off their faces (and out of their mouths).

-Remind children that when they have to cough or sneeze, they should turn away from the playground and any people who are in close proximity.
-Teach them to cough or sneeze into their elbow and then wash that area (with soap and water) as soon as a sink is available.
+Remind children that when they have to cough or sneeze, they should turn away from the playground and anyone in close proximity.
+Teach them to sneeze and cough into their elbow and then wash that area (with soap and water) as soon as a sink is available.

 2. Stop Germs at the Door

 Don't let kids track germs through your house: Have them remove their shoes, immediately throw clothes into the washing machine, and march to the bathroom to wash up.
-A rich, sudsy bubble bath is the perfect way to end playtime: It washes away grime and germs while nourishing sensitive skin.
+A rich, sudsy bubble bath is the perfect way to end playtime.

 3. Avoid Sandboxes (or Keep Them Covered)